Floral Impressions Rainbow Slimline For PP753

 Today it's Sunday and time for this week's new challenge over at The Paper Players!
-It's the turn of the fabulous Ann to host this week; it's colour challenge time and she has a beautiful trio of colours for us to work with:
+It's my turn to host this week and as it's the fifth Sunday of the month I have a tic-tac-toe challenge for us to work with:

 Here's the low-down on today's card: